 Hamburg also has plenty of beers that need to be tapped.
 The city has some cool breweries that are typical of the region and deeply rooted in their neighborhoods.
 From tropical craft beer to classic pilsner, you’ll find everything in Hamburg.

-It’s best to book a brewery tour with an expert who will take you to Hamburg’s secret beer hotspots.
-There are various providers of such tours but only this one offers also English-speaking tour guides:
+Why not book a brewery tour with an expert who will take you to the secret beer hotspots of Hamburg.
+There are a number of different providers of such tours:

 A visit to the following breweries is also worthwhile without a tour:

-8. Paddle with SUP, kayak, canoe, pedal boat or rowing boat
+8. SUP, kayak, canoe, pedal boat or rowing boat

 Did you know?
 Hamburg is the city with the to topticularly worth exploring the Outer Alster – by kayak or rowing boat.